volusion/element-documentation/explanations/keeping-your-site-fast/README.md

 be bundling that library five times.
 Instead, follow the advice presented previously and add the `lodash` dependency once as a script in the head of the html.

-In case you are unsure, installing a dependency means running `npm install dep_name` and then, importing your dependency in your block code.
+In case you are unsure, installing a dependency means running `npm install dep_name` and then importing your dependency in your block code.

 ## Keep Your CSS simple